 I had my daughter in this school for Kindergarten only..
 Ms Oney was a great teacher very involved and she went out of her way to schedule a meeting with me that fit my schedule.
 The academic program was good.
 The only i do not like which is the district not the school is that there is not all day kindergarten 5 days a week.
 My daughter struggled abit getting used to going she loved it i just wish she could of went every day

 Prairie Norton Elementary School is a public elementary school in Lincoln Village.
-The principal of Prairie Norton Elementary School is Michael H. Gosztyla and can be contacted at email@example.com.
-617 children attend Prairie Norton Elementary School and identify primarily as Multiracial; White, non-Hispanic; and Hispanic.
+The principal of Prairie Norton Elementary School is Michael H. Gosztyla and can be contacted at firstname.lastname@example.org.
+617 students attend Prairie Norton Elementary School and are mostly Multiracial; White, non-Hispanic; and Hispanic.
 31% of the 617 students here are classified as "economically disadvantaged", and 84% have subsidized lunches.
-The ratio of students to teachers at Prairie Norton Elementary School is 24:1.
+The student to teacher ratio at Prairie Norton Elementary School is 24:1.
 Darby Woods Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture